marcelduplessis/DOWNLOAD_EUMETSAT/README.md

 executable from the current environment, `CONDA_PREFIX`, `PATH`, or `/home/mduplessis/sw/miniconda3/bin/conda`.

-*Important Note* If this is the first time running the code, included in `SELECTED_SCRIPTS`:
+*Important note:* If this is the first time running the code, included in `SELECTED_SCRIPTS`:
 - `scripts/02_build_land_mask.py`

 To check the time delta between the raw RRAD_HR files, also add: